E. J. H. Corner: Personal life

 In February 1939, Corner married Sheila Kavanagh Bailey in Cambridgeshire.
 Their first child, John Kavanagh Corner, was born in Singapore in January 1941.
 The couple also had two daughters, Stephanie Christine Corner born in 1947 in Hanover, New Hampshire, and Dorothy Lindsay Helga Corner in 1948 in Essex.
 Corner and his wife ultimately divorced in 1952.
-He remarried in April 1953 to his daughters' nanny, Helga Dinesen Sondergaard (John K Corner).
+He remarried in April 1953 to his daughters' nanny, Helga Dinesen Sondergaard, and they had a son.
 In 1975, he was diagnosed with glaucoma and then cataracts in both eyes, and by 1983 he was unable to do any more microscopy.
 Even though his physical capacities declined sharply due to muscular paralysis and he was near blindness, Corner's mental faculties remained sharp until his death in 1996.

 Corner's son, John, left home at 19, never to see his father again.
 In 2013 he published a memoir of his father's life and their relationship, My father in his suitcase: In search of E.J.H.
 Corner, the relentless botanist (Landmark Books, Singapore, 2013, 413 pages, photographs, notes and bibliography, ISBN 978-981-4189-47-7), based on letters, pictures and other memorabilia his father had saved for him in a suitcase.

 Although Corner reportedly detested the idea of naming new species after people, he currently has three fungal species and the fungal genera Corneroboletus and Corneroporus named after him, as well as 30 plant species including: Anisophyllea corneri, Calamus corneri, Bulbophyllum corneri, and Platyscapa corneri.